yukibtc/keechain/README.md

 * Seed encryption with AES-256
 * Export:
     - Descriptors
+    - Bitcoin Core descriptors (same as above but already formatted to be insered into the console using the `importdescriptors` command)
     - Electrum JSON file (BIP44, BIP49 and BIP84)
 * PSBT file signer
 * Deterministic Entropy (BIP85)